 Mad Libs, Haikubes, Going Camping game (“I’m going camping and I’m going to bring an alligator . . . “), telling jokes, WordARound, Scrabble, Bubble Talk, Sight Word Games, Boggle, Bananagrams, Yamodo, Blurt

-When you’re reading and find an unknown word, write it down on a sticky.
-Try to figure out what it means using the context clues.
+When you’re reading and find an unknown word, help kids figure out what it means by using the context clues.
 I usually ask kids to substitute another word to see if it will work.
-Then check to see if you’re right.

 14. Share Cool Words.

 Pick a word from you reading that you think other people in your family don’t know.
 Share what it is, the meaning, and use it in a sentence.
 Act it out if you can.

 Do crossword puzzles, Jumble, Cryptograms, Word Search, Word Games